 The tab comes pre populated with ‘Default’ fields that are already part of Desk365.
 These are fields like Priority, Status, Subject, Type etc., that are common fields found in tickets.
-You also have the flexibility to enable or disable those fields in each of your support channels.
-We’ll talk about those later in this blog post.

 Other than the ‘Default’ fields you can also add customized fields that are more specific to your own helpdesk.
 You can add them to your Create Ticket form by dragging them from the left side of the Ticket Fields tab into the right side where you see the ‘Default’ fields.